JohnSnowLabs/spark-nlp/docs/en/Serving_Spark_NLP_via_API_Databricks_and_MLFlow.md

 IMPORTANT: Last output column of the last component in the pipeline should be called prediction.

 Finally, let’s log the experiment.
-In the “Experiment Tracking” section, we used the pip_requirements parameter in the log_model() function to set the required libraries:
+In the **Experiment Tracking** section, we used the pip_requirements parameter in the log_model() function to set the required libraries:

 ![Registration of a Spark NLP MLFlow experiment](https://cdn-images-1.medium.com/max/2198/1*WQl0tmVjuOsTP4GYBriBiA.png)